laberning/openrowingmonitor/docs/Architecture.md

 ## Platform choice

-The choice has been made to use Raspian as OS, as it is easily installed by the user.
+We have chosen for Raspberry Pi, instead of Arduino, due to the CPU requirements needed for some machines.
+The Raspberry Pi can easily be bought by regular users and installation of the OS and applications is pretty straightforward.
+It also allows for easy connection of hardware through the GPIO interface.

+We have chosen to use Raspian as OS, as it is easily installed by the user, it provides a well maintained platform with many extensions, and it maintains a 64Bit PREEMPT kernel by default.
+[Ubuntu Core](https://ubuntu.com/core) provides a a leaner 64-bit low-latency kernel and their Snap-based IoT platform is beautiful, but it also requires a much more complex development and deployment toolchain, which would distract from the core application at the moment.

-## Choice for JavaScript
+## Choice for Node.js and JavaScript

-The choice has been made to use JavaScript to build te application, as many components were readily available.
+The choice has been made to use JavaScript to build te application, as many of the needed components (like GPIO and Bluetooth Low Energy) components are readily available.
+The choice for a runtime interpreted language is traditionally at odds with the low latency requirements that is close to physical hardware.
+The performance of the app depends heavily on the performance of node.js, which itself isn't optimized for low-latency and high frequency environments.
+However, in practice, we haven't run into any situations where CPU-load has proven to be too much or processing has been frustrated by latency, even when using full Theil-Senn quadratic regression models on larger flanks (which is O(n<sup>2</sup>)).

 ## Main functional components